ebezzam/ebezzam.github.io/_pages/teaching.md

 We even made it to <a href="https://actu.epfl.ch/news/girls-coding-on-rts/" target="_blank">Swiss national TV</a>!

 You can find out more about GirlsCoding at their <a href="https://girlscoding.org/" target="_blank">website</a>.

 ---

-### "Audio signal processing and virtual acoustics" practical sessions

-_Where: EPFL (Lausanne, Switzerland)_<br>
-_When: Oct 2017 - Dec 2017_

-For the course <a href="http://edu.epfl.ch/coursebook/en/audio-signal-processing-and-virtual-acoustics-COM-415" target="_blank">"Audio signal processing and virtual acoustics"</a>, I gave optional practical sessions on <a href="https://dspconcepts.com/solutions/audio-weaver" target="_blank">AudioWeaver</a> - a tool which significantly simplifies the process of designing and prototyping audio signal processing algorithms on embedded devices.
-For the tutorials, we used an <a href="http://www.st.com/en/evaluation-tools/32f769idiscovery.html" target="_blank">STM32F7 discovery kit</a> by STMicroelectronics, and I gave interactive lessons on designing a passthrough, a single-channel noise removal component, and a beamformer.
-Below are links to the slides/content:

-* <a href="https://drive.google.com/drive/folders/1tKxxhCo-dmA_fHBSpa99EhwWhgBdLI0Y?usp=sharing" target="_blank">AudioWeaver intro / passthrough</a>
-* <a href="https://drive.google.com/drive/folders/18sF4oqUtQeWtz_svH6a2cKl0DHXBqmJO?usp=sharing" target="_blank">STFT processing / Single-channel noise removal</a>
-* <a href="https://drive.google.com/drive/folders/104ltiqOSFwK7yAaO3GCWKioVLV3f4REY?usp=sharing" target="_blank">Beamforming in the frequency domain</a>

----